Version 0.0.9 -- Last Updated 2022/4/20

 may alternate shades in this version to help with visual pacing for the human brain.

-the most efficient textual architecture possible in principle.
+way to the most efficient textual architecture possible in principle.

-produce the Snarl symbols they represent in a radial spectrometer.
-This will also mean
+language will produce the Snarl symbols they represent in a radial audio spectrometer.

-that writing the language will be equivalent to speaking it and hearing it will be the
+This will also mean that writing the language will be equivalent to speaking it and

-same as reading it.
-Snarl is the first language to ever do this.
-Some image based
+language to ever do this.
+Some image based spectrometer like

 Photosounder or

-Spiral will allow for this first point-threaded
+will allow for this first point-threaded language format, whereby you read by watching

-being produced in real-time, rather than static or fixed words.
+a dynamic animation or image of sound being produced in real-time, rather than static

-also convert any spoken or sound-based language or acoustic communication system.
+spoken language or acoustic communication system.

 :: SNORK ::

-universal primary a-priori bridge language, a lingua franca, due to it's format
+universal primary a-priori bridge language, a lingua franca, due to its format

 I am completely open to edits and revisions of the language rules and base character